Particular/docs.particular.net/nservicebus/gateway/multi-site-deployments.md

 snippet: GatewayChannelsAppConfig

-The `Default = true` on the first channel config entry tells the gateway which address to attach to outgoing messages if the sender does not specify it explicitly.
+The `Default = true` on the first channel config entry tells the gateway which address to attach to an outgoing message if the sender does not specify it explicitly.
 Any number of channels can be added.

 Or specify the physical routing in code: